Online Undergraduate Handbook

 The Undergraduate Office is your destination for most of your day to day needs in the department.
 It is where you can buy printed lecture notes and for general enquiries regarding modules and registrations.
 They do not deal with more general University issues such as fees or residences, questions on these should be directed elsewhere.
 If you have an urgent problem and cannot find your personal tutor you should also start here to get help.
 On the wall outside the office you will find racks containing various forms for Unusual Options, Changing Course, or Self Certification forms for illness.
 All of these forms should be handed in to the Undergraduate Office once you have the neccessary signatures (they will then pass them on to the Director of Undergraduate Studies for his signature).
 They will also make sure that there are copies of assignment sheets and handouts that have been distributed in lectures.
 They are all very happy to help, but please bear in mind that at certain times in the day they will be very busy so if it's not urgent try to time your visit to miss busy periods.

 Your personal tutor is a member of academic staff who is there as a first port of call for problems.
 They can give you advice on module choices, help with problems you are having with lecture material and should be the first person you see if you are having other difficulties including problems that are affecting your ability to continue your studies.
-You will see your tutor regularly in your tutor group with other students, but they will also make themselves available to see tutees individually if it is needed through "office hours" or asking you to sign up for meetings on schedules outside their office.
+You will see your tutor regularly in your tutor group with other students, either in person or online, but they will also make themselves available to see tutees individually if it is needed through "office hours" or asking you to sign up for meetings.
 They may not always be able to help, but in that case can tell you where to go to get the help you need.

-Your Supervisor is a 4th year MMath student or a Postgraduate student who you will meet with twice a week in the same group as for tutorials.
+Your Supervisor is a 4th year MMath student or a Postgraduate student who you will meet, either online or face to face, once a week in the same group as for tutorials.
 They have already been through the first year of a maths degree so know what you are going through and have a good understanding of the material, but some may be teaching for the first time so it is a learning experience for all of you.
 If you feel that the supervisions aren't helping you as much as they could then discuss this with your Supervisor... they want to help you and the Supervisions are for your benefit.

 The Senior Tutor is responsible for the Tutorial system, and is there to help students with serious pastoral problems.
 If your tutor, or the Undergraduate Office, think that you are having problems and need help they will refer you to the Senior Tutor.
 Depending on the situation a chat might be all that's needed, or help can be provided either within the department or through the Student Support Services.
 In extreme circumstances it may be possible to take "temporary withdrawal" to allow students to recover from a medical problem or serious extenuating circumstances, or occasionally students are given help to change degree.
 If you have a problem, don't just sit on it and hope things get better but seek help.